Georg Karg: Nazi era

 By means of a settlement agreement dated August 13, 1934, Georg and Martin Tietz were also ousted as managing directors and owners of the company.
 The Jewish shareholders had to surrender their shares to Hertie GmbH.
 According to Bähr and Köhler, the company assets were valued to the detriment of the Tietz family in the course of the settlement agreement, and Hertie management reported a capital deficit of approximately 29 million Reichsmarks.
 Oscar Tietz's widow and silent partner, Betty Tietz balanced this deficit with her entire private assets.
-“It is important to note that the surrender of the private assets now resulted in a surplus of 15.5 million Reichsmarks.
-Hertie should have compensated Mrs. Tietz with this amount, but took it without any value in return,” Bähr and Köhler stated.
+Bähr and Köhler stated, "the surrender of the private assets now resulted in a surplus of 15.5 million Reichsmarks.
+Hertie should have compensated Mrs. Tietz with this amount, but took it without any value in return".
 The Tietz family's lawyers were able to negotiate concessions worth around 2.5 million Reichsmarks and an exemption from the Reich Flight Tax in the settlement agreement.

 After the Tietz/Zwillenberg family was forced out of the group, Hermann Tietz & Co. was taken over by Hertie Kaufhaus-Beteiligungs GmbH.
 The firm was then renamed Hertie Waren- und Kaufhaus GmbH and operated under this name until it was sold in 1993.

 Karg later bought up the banking group's shares in Hertie GmbH in two installments.
 In May 1937, he took over 51 percent of the shares with the help of proceeds from the sale of the group's real estate holdings and a loan from Dresdner Bank.
 From June 1940 on, he held 100 percent of the shares.
 At the same time, Karg took over the Tietz Group's debts.

 According to Bähr and Köhler, Karg did not take over the department store group as an "Aryanizer", but profited from the "Aryanization" like no other party.
 He also acquired Jewish-owned department stores in Guben, East Prussia and Berlin which had been in private ownership.

 In 1942, Josef Neckermann founded the Zentrallagergemeinschaft für Bekleidung GmbH (ZLG) [central warehouse union for clothing] with Georg Karg, which initially produced and supplied textiles and clothing for German construction workers and forced laborers, and later also for the Wehrmacht.